 To obtain a DNR wildlife rehabilitation permit you must:

-- Contact the Regional Nongame Wildlife Specialist (see the links in the green box at right) in your area for information on how to schedule an exam.
+- Contact the Regional Nongame Wildlife Specialist (links are in the left navigation of this page) in your area for information on how to schedule an exam.

 - Take and pass the written examination for your class of permit.